UnionInternationalCheminsdeFer/OSDM/spec/models.md

 price.
 In this approach it is assumed that a passenger will always book all available reservation, since the price is the same anyway.
-This approach also allows to not propose a reservation if there is none available on one of the tripleg, while still offering the offer for the complete trip with reservations on all triplegs where it is available
+This approach also allows to not propose a reservation if there is none available on one of the tripLeg, while still offering the offer for the complete trip with reservations on all tripLegs where it is available

 - Propose all reservations as optional reservations with an identical unit price equals to 0 or to the reservation lump sum, associated with specific